HikariCalyx/w10m_oup/repo/README.md

 # Notice by HCTSW

-These files belongs to Microsoft - uploaded for backup purposes.
+These files belongs to Microsoft - uploaded for backup purposes because Microsoft removed them for unknown reason.